 - The community aspect is a big part of any conference, but especially smaller conferences.
 When you’re running an indie business it’s always good to meet and chat with other people in a similar situation as the advice and information you come away with can be priceless.

 - Getting to know people in the press (and at Apple) is also vital.
 If you want to get anywhere with creating a sustainable business it’s essential you make some excellent connections.
-Go ahead and seek out the people you want to meet, but remember to be honest and try not to force those relationship.
+Go ahead and seek out the people you want to meet, but remember to be honest and try not to force those relationships.
 Just be yourself.
-Having some good contacts always pays dividends in the years to come (for both parties, it's often not a one sided thing).
+Having some good contacts always pays dividends in the years to come (for both parties, it’s often not a one-sided thing).

 I don’t recommend going to every conference you come across, pick and choose wisely.
 I usually only go to two or three conferences a year, I find this is more than enough for me.
 If this is your first year or two of running your own company or things aren’t going so well, I’d recommend going to as many as you can.